 Bilateral Economic Relations

 The United States and Nepal have signed a trade and investment framework agreement, providing a forum for bilateral talks to enhance trade and investment, discuss specific trade issues, and promote more comprehensive trade agreements between the two countries.
 In 2016, Nepal became one of few countries in the world with a single-country trade preference program with the United States.
 Principal U.S. exports to Nepal include agricultural products, aircraft parts, optic and medical instruments and machinery.
-U.S. imports from Nepal include textile floor coverings, apparel and leather.
+U.S. imports from Nepal include carpets, apparel and jewelry.

 Nepal's Membership in International Organizations